Our Compliance Model

 The pillars that guide us forward.

-BAM has a dedicated compliance team led by Matthew Siclari, BAM’s Chief Compliance Officer.
+BAM has a dedicated compliance team led by Matthew Siclari, BAM’s General Counsel and Chief Compliance Officer.
 Mr. Siclari’s primary responsibility is developing robust compliance infrastructure across the firm globally, as well as the funds managed by BAM and its affiliates.
-BAM’s Compliance team currently consists of 11 members, who collectively focus on developing a robust compliance infrastructure, which includes ongoing monitoring and testing.
+BAM’s Compliance team currently consists of 10 members globally, who collectively focus on developing a robust compliance infrastructure, which includes ongoing monitoring and testing.

 We maintain strict internal compliance processes, procedures, and policies, which are well documented with regular recertification to ensure employees are well informed and the latest rules and regulations are followed.
 BAM maintains a comprehensive Compliance Manual that provides a full description of our policies and procedures.